Understanding Cuban Money

 The Dollar Rules 1993-2004

 I first went to Cuba as it emerged from the economic free-fall caused by the collapse of the Soviet Union in 1991.
 The only money I could use was the USD.
 Weird.
-When the Soviet Union withdrew, Cuba lost most of its business partners and the economy collapsed.
+Why?
+Because when the Soviet Union withdrew, Cuba lost most of its business partners and the economy collapsed.
 The CUP became worthless and the USD became the underground currency used to purchase anything of value.
 Such was the strength of the USD in Cuba, that the government eventually made it legal tender and – from 1993-2004 – it became the most common currency to purchase goods ( both in government stores and small privately owned businesses ).

 CUC 2004- 2021